thomasWeise/moptipy/README.md

 If not, see <https://www.gnu.org/licenses/>.

 Please visit the [contributions guidelines](https://thomasweise.github.io/moptipy/CONTRIBUTING.html) for `moptipy` if you would like to contribute to our package.
+If you have any concerns regarding security, please visit our [security policy](https://thomasweise.github.io/moptipy/SECURITY.html).

 ## 12. Contact